Nephalia: Libations in Ancient Greece

 The Greek verb spéndō (σπένδω), meaning 'pour a libation' or 'conclude a pact', derives from the Indo-European root spend-, 'make an offering, perform a rite, engage oneself by a ritual act'.
 The noun form, spondȇ (plural: spondaí), simply means 'libation'.
 In the middle voice, the verb means 'enter into an agreement', in the sense that the gods are called to guarantee action.
 While blood sacrifice was performed to begin a war; spondaí marked the conclusion of hostilities and is often thus used to mean 'armistice, treaty'.
 The formula "we the polis have made libation" was a declaration of peace or the "Truce of God," which was observed also when the various city-states came together for the Panhellenic Games, the Olympic Games, or the festivals of the Eleusinian Mysteries.
 This form of libation is "bloodless, gentle, irrevocable, and final."

 Libations poured onto the earth were intended as offerings for the dead and the chthonic gods.
-In the Book of the Dead in the Odyssey, Odysseus digs an offering pit around which he pours in order honey, wine, and water.
+In the Nekyia (Book 11) in the Odyssey, Odysseus digs an offering pit around which he pours in order honey, wine, and water.
 For the form of libation called choē (χεῦμα, cheuma, 'that which is poured'; from IE gheu-), a larger vessel is tipped over and emptied onto the ground for the chthonic gods, who may also receive spondaic libations.
 Divined mortals might receive blood libations if they had participated in the bloodshed of war, for instance Brasidas the Spartan.
 In rituals of caring for the dead at their tombs, libations would include milk and honey.

 The Libation Bearers is the English title of the center tragedy from the Orestes Trilogy of Aeschylus, in reference to the offerings Electra brings to the tomb of her dead father Agamemnon.
 Sophocles gives one of the most detailed descriptions of libation in Greek literature in Oedipus at Colonus, performed as atonement in the grove of the Eumenides:

 First, water is fetched from a freshly flowing spring; cauldrons which stand in the sanctuary are garlanded with wool and filled with water and honey; turning towards the east, the sacrificer tips the vessels towards the west; the olive branches which he has been holding in his hand he now strews on the ground at the place where the earth has drunk in the libation; and with a silent prayer he departs, not looking back.

 Hero of Alexandria described a method of constructing "an altar such that, when a fire is raised on it, figures at the side shall offer libations", the mechanism being the forcing of liquid through pipes in the figures by the expansion of the air inside the altar when heated by the fire.